JoshCaneday/cse15l-lab-reports/labReport4.md

 `git add ListExamples.java` to get the file ready for committing.
-`git commit -m "fixing ListExamples"` to commit the changes.
+`git commit -m "fixing ListExamples"` to commit the changes with a commit message.
 `git push` to publish the changes to the fork on GitHub.